archcoding-books/papers/storage/haystack/haystack.md

 in-memory mappings quickly, shortening restart time.

 Store machines maintain an index file for each of their volumes.
-The index file is a checkpoint of the in- memory data structures used to locate needles efficiently on disk.
-An index file’s layout is similar to a volume file’s, containing a superblock followed by a sequence of index records corresponding to each needle in the su- perblock.
+The index file is a checkpoint of the inmemory data structures used to locate needles efficiently on disk.
+An index file’s layout is similar to a volume file’s, containing a superblock followed by a sequence of index records corresponding to each needle in the superblock.
 These records must appear in the same order as the corresponding needles appear in the volume file.
-Figure 6 illustrates the layout of the index file and Ta- ble 2 explains the different fields in each record.
+Figure 6 illustrates the layout of the index file and Table 2 explains the different fields in each record.

-Restarting using the index is slightly more compli- cated than just reading the indices and initializing the in-memory mappings.
+Restarting using the index is slightly more complicated than just reading the indices and initializing the in-memory mappings.
 The complications arise because index files are updated asynchronously, meaning that index files may represent stale checkpoints.
-When we write a new photo the Store machine synchronously ap- pends a needle to the end of the volume file and asyn- chronously appends a record to the index file.
-When we delete a photo, the Store machine synchronously sets the flag in that photo’s needle without updating the in- dex file.
+When we write a new photo the Store machine synchronously appends a needle to the end of the volume file and asynchronously appends a record to the index file.
+When we delete a photo, the Store machine synchronously sets the flag in that photo’s needle without updating the index file.
 These design decisions allow write and delete operations to return faster because they avoid additional synchronous disk writes.
-They also cause two side ef- fects we must address: needles can exist without corre- sponding index records and index records do not reflect deleted photos.
+They also cause two side effects we must address: needles can exist without corresponding index records and index records do not reflect deleted photos.
 ![](t2.png)

 We refer to needles without corresponding index records asorphans.
-During restarts, a Store machine sequentially examines each orphan, creates a match- ing index record, and appends that record to the index file.
+During restarts, a Store machine sequentially examines each orphan, creates a matching index record, and appends that record to the index file.
 Note that we can quickly identify orphans because the last record in the index file corresponds to the last non-orphan needle in the volume file.
 To complete the